Advertisement

 India’s memorable run chase of 387 against England in Chennai in December 2008 was more than just a cricketing achievement; it was a moment of national healing and resilience.
 Coming just weeks after the devastating Mumbai terror attacks, the Test series was under a cloud of uncertainty, with emotions running high across the country.

 Set a daunting target of 387 in the fourth innings, the highest ever in Asia at the time, India began cautiously.
 With the pitch wearing and pressure mounting, many expected the match to fizzle out into a draw.
 India achieved their target of 387/4 after 98.3 overs and had one of their best Test wins ever.
-Sachin Tendulkar anchored the batting with a brilliant unbeaten 103.
-Yuvraj Singh, who smashed a fluent 85* in a key partnership, provided him with excellent support.
-This chase is among india highest run chase in Test cricket.
+Master Blaster Sachin Tendulkar anchored the batting with a brilliant unbeaten 103.
+Sixer king Yuvraj Singh, who smashed a fluent 85* in a key partnership, provided him with excellent support.
+This chase is among India highest run chase in Test cricket.

 6. Sri Lanka vs Zimbabwe | 14th Jul 2017